sherpya/odoo-docker-image/README.md

-# Improved Odoo Docker Image
+# Optimized Odoo Docker Image

 This project provides a Dockerfile and supporting scripts for creating customized and optimized Odoo images based on `debian:bookworm-slim`.
 It's designed to streamline the deployment